Optimizing expected utility of dividend payments for a Cram\'er-Lundberg risk proces: Introduction

-Apart of the reserve process (\ref{CL}) we can consider the dividend payments.
-Let $(C_t)_{t\geq 0}$ be an adapted and nondecreasing process representing all accumulated dividend payments up to time $t$.
+For the classical dividend problem, apart of the reserve process (\ref{CL}), we consider the dividend payments.
+Let $C=(C_t)_{t\geq 0}$ be an adapted and nondecreasing process representing all accumulated dividend payments up to time $t$.
 Then the regulated process $X=(X_t)_{t\geq 0}$ is given by:

 We observe the regulated process $X_t$ until the time of ruin: